 Once the internal temperature of the tenderloin has reached 54 degrees Celsius (130 degrees Fahrenheit) quickly remove from the heat and place them on a cutting board.

 Cover lightly with aluminum foil and let them rest for about 10 minutes.
-Juices will flow out so make sure your cutting board as a juice groove.
+Juices will flow out so make sure your cutting board has a juice groove.
 By the way, the red juice is actually myoglobin and not blood.

 There are two ways of serving tenderloin.
 Slices and steak medallions.
-We prefer the steak medallions.
+We prefer steak medallions.
 They look great and feel luxurious.

 Simply slice into thick medallions and serve with vegetables especially sweet potatoes.
 Mini potatoes cooked with the skin also do a great job.
-Mushrooms, asparagus, broccoli or cauliflower are our favorites.
+Mushrooms, asparagus, broccoli, or cauliflower are our favorites.

 The other serving method is to cut thinner slices and serve similar to a beefsteak.
 If you are a sauce fan, say no more.
 Go for the blackberry sauce.
-Actually any blackberry jam will do just fine.
+Actually, any blackberry jam will do just fine.

 This tenderloin is incredibly fork-tender, yes you can cut it with a fork!
 Enjoy top-quality venison.